 Challenge No. 4

-- In today’s modern technology, everyone wants to stay connected with their families and engaged in social media.
-I wanted to be online most of the time.
+• Today, almost everyone wants to stay connected with their families and engaged in social networking sites.
+I also wanted to be online most of the time.

-Tip #3: Having an "open line" phone would be better since local sim cards are available for you.
-Unfortunately, my phone is locked so I just relied on WiFi connections to update my social networking sites.
+Tip #3: Bring an "open line" phone and purchase a local sim card.
+Unfortunately, my phone was locked so I just relied on WiFi connections to update my social networking sites.

 Challenge No. 5

-My journey in Negeri Sembilan doesn’t end here.
+My journey in Negeri Sembilan does not end here.
 There are still a lot to share.
 Unfortunately, we were not able to see traditional attire and dance performances but I got some photos of these activities from Carrie.

 **photos below from Ms. Carrie’s mobile phone, a fellow homestay at Pelegong Homestay